roman-milk/roman-milk.github.io/cock-teasing-mom.md

  Monica and Dale divorced and Monica moved to California to live with her family.
 Troy stayed just long enough to graduate and then he followed her.
 Mom changed the locks on the house so dad couldn't sneak back and catch her at anything.
 She stopped going out, stayed home and did her best to fuck Troy and me to death until he left to follow Monica.
 When I graduated I took a job that took me out of state.
 Mom and dad divorced and then she remarried.
 She comes to visit me several times a year and then she spreads her legs and tries to make up for lost time.
 It is real interesting when I go back to see her; she lucked out and married a guy who not only believes in open marriages, but who also likes to hide in the closet and watch.
 Mom told me about him, but she didn't tell him that she told me.
 Every time I go back to visit Eddie is in the closet watching as I put it to mom.
 Once, Troy and I managed to be back in town at the same time and Eddie got to see us double team her.

  My association with mom and Monica twisted me somehow so that I can't seem to get along with "good girls."
 I've dated a lot of beautiful, smart and witty women of good morals, but I've never been able to form a lasting relationship with one of them.
 I seem attracted to the sluts - the girls with round heels that just give it away to everybody.
 I'm engaged to a girl I met at a gangbang, as big a cock-loving slut as you could ever hope to meet.
 She let me know up front that if we married she was still going to fuck other guys and she still intended to do the occasional gangbang.
 I haven't introduced Wendy to mom yet, but I think the two of them will really hit it off.
 I can just picture Wendy taking mom with her to one of her gangbangs.
 That would be so cool.
-Report_Story #1